In this article:

 - Tap Open a new account

-- Choose Corporate savings or Corporate investing
+- Choose Corporate investing or Corporate savings

 - Follow the prompts to open a corporate account